sierralinz/Hip-Hop-Song-Prototype-A2-Project/README.md

 - Library: EarSketch API
 - Tempo: 90 BPM (classic hip-hop tempo)

-**Set Up/How to Run
+**Set up/how to run
 **
 1. Go to [https://earsketch.gatech.edu](https://earsketch.gatech.edu).
-2. Create a free account or continue as a guest.
+2. Create an account or continue as a guest
-3. Copy and paste the full Python code into the code editor.
+3. Copy and paste the full Python code into the code editor
-4. Press 'run' to generate and play the track.
+4. Press 'run' to generate and play the track
-5. (Optional) Download to export the final audio file
+5. (optional) Download as MP3 file

 **What I Learned
 **

 From building this prototype, I learned how to:
-- Use function (`init()`, `fitMedia()`, `setEffect()`) to control musical structure
+- Use functions like (`init()`, `fitMedia()` and `setEffect()`) to control musical structure and composition
-- Organize sounds and beats using tracks and measures
+- Organise sounds and beats using tracks and measures
-- Add audio effect like fade-ins and reverb using code
+- Add audio effects like fade-ins and reverb through code
 - Read and write commented code that others (and future me) can understand
-- Apply creative thinking to technical learning — turning code into art
+- Apply creative thinking to technical learning, turning code into art and a mode of personal expression and identity

 **Project Structure
 **